Published On: May 19th, 2022Tags: , , , ,

 Tip #1: Avoid Sustained Body Positions

-Maintaining a static body position for prolonged periods tends to be problematic.
-For instance, sitting or standing in place for greater than one hour can lead to unintended changes in muscle length and decreased blood flow throughout the body.
+Maintaining a static body position for prolonged periods tends to be problematic for the reason we just stated above, our bodies were made for movement.
+For instance, sitting or standing in place for more than one hour can lead to unintended changes in muscle length and decreased blood flow throughout the body, yikes!

 This can not only affect how you feel while on the clock, but also lead to a decreased ability to enjoy the rest of your day once work ends.
-More than half of Americans who experience low back pain spend the majority of their day sitting.
+More than half of Americans who experience low back pain spend the majority of their day sitting, let that one sink in for a bit!

-A great concept to utilize is the 30-minute rule.
+A great (and easy) concept to utilize is the 30-minute rule.
 This states that for every 30 minutes spent working spend 20 minutes sitting, 8 minutes standing, and 2 minutes moving around or stretching.
+Trust us, your body will thank you later.

 Tip #2: Be Mindful of Repetitive Tasks

 Many work-related tasks are inherently repetitive.
 Take a second and think about how many times you perform the same work-related actions in day.
 How much time do your fingers spend typing on a keyboard?
 How often is your head turned in a certain direction?
+Which computer has your camera for video meetings on it?
 How involved are your shoulders, arms, lower back, and legs in repetitive lifting or reaching motions?
+When you think about it, I bet you will be surprised by the results.

-Once you have a general idea of what movement patterns your workdays often consist of, the next step is to think about mixing things up.
-Move your phone or secondary monitor to the other side of your desk, use voice-to-text dictation, or change up your workstation to optimize body mechanics (see next tip).
+If you are finding that, yeah, I am performing a lot of this particular movement throughout the day it’s time to shake it up!
+Move your laptop with the video camera on it to the other side of your desk, consider altering the position of your keyboard, make sure that your main work computer is slightly eye level to optimize body mechanics (see next tip).
 This type of awareness may decrease the risk of developing certain overuse injuries over time such as carpal tunnel, neck or lower back pain, or cervicogenic headaches.

 Tip #3: Optimize Your Workstation